Rakeela/dragora-notes/Viceroy-Utopia-to-Dystopia-Technologies.md

 I was thinking that I could assemble a list of technologies by their order of virtue in these senses: how many people their pole of protection covers, and where they are on the bureaucracy-to-disaster scale.
 The result wouldn't necessarily be an optimal order of implementation in the game; the mechanical effects of the technologies would be disregarded for this purpose.

+Purely bureaucratics:
+These defy the sorting method used for the rest of the rankings, so I'll list separately the technologies whose downside I consider purely bureaucratic.
+These technologies become pathetic rather than dystopic in the event that their host territory collapses.
+1. Holistic Industrialization
+2. Common Suffrage
+3. Panarchic Retreat
+4. Frictionless Highways
+5. Planned Urbanization

 ---
 Back to [[The-Viceroy]]